 A former couple that I coached, would constantly argue.
 They would start to scream at each other and the wife would walk away when she knew it was getting too intense.
 The husband on the other hand kept pushing the subject not respecting her boundaries.
-This lead her to not feeling safe and not wanting to be intimate.
+This leads her to not feeling safe and not wanting to be intimate.

-It is important to realise when too much is too much.
+It is important to realize when too much is too much.
 Know how you are going to handle an argument, meaning walking away before it gets out of hand.
 Never argue with someone that is under the influence.
 I personally use a safe word when my partner and I need to stop talking about a situation and we walk away and finish the conversation at a later time when we are both calm.

 10. Imbalance of power

 A couple is a team.
-In a team people are typically seen as equals.
+In a team, people are typically seen as equals.
 If one person feels more important than his or her partner this will cause an imbalance of power in the relationship.
 This doesn’t mean one isn’t smarter or knowledgeable in certain topics or has greater strengths.
 It means the difference is not disrespected by one partner.
-Having balance of power means there is equal say and the feelings of each person are equally important.
+Having a balance of power means there is an equal say and the feelings of each person are equally important.